 In 1963, Singapore’s first Prime Minister Lee Kuan Yew had a vision of turning the nation into a Garden City, committed to having clean land, clean water and clean air.
 One of the best places to witness Asia’s greenest city (ranked by Green City Index) is to trek along the Southern Ridges, especially the gorgeous Henderson Waves.

-It’s a place to experience the beauty of both “garden” and “city” as you walk through an incredible 10km stretch of natural trails and manmade bridges in the South of Singapore.
+It’s a place to experience the beauty of both “garden” and “city”, just like Gardens by the Bay without the Light Show, as you walk through an incredible 10km stretch of natural trails and manmade bridges in the South of Singapore.
 It connects various spots including Kent Ridge Park, HortPark, Labrador Nature Reserve, Telok Blangah Hill Park and Mount Faber Park.

 Combining the latest in architectural design with the best of nature, the Southern Ridges won the prestigious Urban Land Institute Global Awards for Excellence in 2010 for being a stellar example of how to develop such an extensive and beautiful recreational space in a densely populated city.